network-unit-testing-system/nuts/doc/source/tests/checkversion.rst

 checkversion
 ------------

-Return the OS version of the network device
+Returns the OS version of the network device

 .. literalinclude:: ../../../examples/version.yml